patrick295/Canada-housing-price/README.md

-Here is a perfected version of your project description:

 In this project, we used the Canada housing dataset to show:

 How many people own land and houses in some parts of Canada